wangdj3/DSI_Fast_Fashion_Hackathon/README.md

 In order to blend in with the "fashionistas" at Fashion Week while biding our time for an opportunity to attack, we must build a working knowledge of the fashion of these Earth-bound bipeds.
 To help us with this process, we have trained a computer model using neural networks to help us distinguish between their articles of clothing.

+We used accuracy and loss as our metrics for gauging model performance.

 ---
 ## Executive Summary